Safe and Well Visits - successful partnership working

 Success of Safe and Well Visits

-The following image highlights the success of the Safe and Well Visits (up to 11th February 2018):
+The following image highlights the success of the Safe and Well Visits (1st April 2018 - 31st May 2018):

 Success of Safe and Well Visits - by Unitary area

-The following image highlights the success of the Safe and Well Visits by unitary area (up to 11th February 2018):
+The following image highlights the success of the Safe and Well Visits by unitary area (1st April 2018 - 31st May 2018):